Statutory Sick Pay Calculator

 Statutory Sick Pay (SSP) is the minimum amount employers must pay to eligible employees who are off work due to illness.
 Here's what you need to know:

-• Duration: Up to 28 weeks for any single period of sickness
+- Duration: Up to 28 weeks for any single period of sickness

-• Duration: Still up to 28 weeks maximum
+- Duration: Up to 28 weeks maximum

 Important: SSP is the minimum your employer must pay.
 Many employers offer more generous sick pay schemes.
 Check your employment contract for details.
 SSP payments are subject to tax and National Insurance deductions.